ahmedkheiri/CoSPLib/README.md

 ## Optimisation Methods Available

-Users are able to select which optimisation method they prefer to optimise the conference schedule (see [User Control](#user-control)).
+Users are able to select which optimisation method they prefer to optimise the conference schedule.
 Each optimisation method has its benefits and limitations which are summarised in [Benefits and Limitations Table](#benefits-and-limitations-table).

 ### Integer Programming